jangroth/aws-certification-notes/devops-engineer-professional.md

 ### [↖](#4_10)[↑](#4_10_3)[↓](#4_11) Fargate

 * Don't need to provision cluster
+  * Does not need EC2 instance roles to create cluster
 * Requires VPC

 TODO: why do load balancers interfere in udemy example?